skvanhoose/skvanhoose/README.md

 - 👋 Hi, I’m @skvanhoose
 - 👀 I’m interested in climbing, coding, and environmentalism.
 - 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on study groups with OSU's CS 161 summer class :)
+- 💞️ I’m looking to learn all the things.
 - 📫 How to reach me: vanhooss@oregonstate.edu

 <!---